 - Reducess stress and anxiety

-Providing engagement and interaction on our elderlyand dementia wards and Medical Short Stay Unit MSSU Barnet
+Providing engagement and interaction on our elderly and dementia wards at The Royal Free and Medical Short Stay Unit MSSU Barnet.